Yellow Brazilian Pepper-tree Leaf Galler (suggested common name) Calophya latiforceps Burckhardt (Insecta: Hemiptera: Calophyidae: Calophyinae)

 According to Diaz et al. (2014a), newly emerged adults are pale green in color and remain inactive for ~30 minutes on the leaflet from which they emerged.
 Adults remain on the plant during the cooler hours of the morning or late evening.
 Adults are poor fliers and move < 30 cm in random jumps.
 Long distance dispersal is presumably aided by wind currents.
 Groups of adults feed and search for mates on new leaf flushes, and copulation occurs a few hours after emergence; mating lasts 3 to 5 min.
 Adults live on average 9.3 ± 0.6 d (range 6.3 to 12 days).

 Females oviposit on new leaflets (<2 cm long); eggs are laid individually along the leaflet margins and veins as well as along leaf petioles.
-After eclosion, first instars (crawlers) walk slowly on the upper side of leaflets and settle after a couple of hours.
+After eclosion (egg hatching), first instars (crawlers) walk slowly on the upper side of leaflets and settle after a couple of hours.
 Most of the crawlers settle on the same leaflet where the eggs were laid.

 Twenty-four hours after settling, a yellow halo in the plant tissue appears around the nymphs.
 Susceptible plants respond to nymphal feeding by forming a slight depression whereas resistant plants respond by killing the plant cells at the point of feeding (Figure 1).
 This hypersensitive response was noticeable two or three days after nymphs settled and resulted in 100% mortality of the psyllids (Diaz et al. 2014a).
 Surviving nymphs increase in size rapidly as they mature.
 There are five instars and total developmental time to the adult stage ranges from 35 to 53 days (average 38.6 days).

-The only known host plant for Calophya latiforceps Burckhardt is Brazilian peppertree, Schinus terebinthifolia.
+The only known host plant for Calophya latiforceps is Brazilian peppertree, Schinus terebinthifolia.
 Quarantine host range studies on 99 plant taxa (species, varieties and hybrids) from 43 families showed that the psyllid was only able to colonize Brazilian peppertree (Diaz et al. 2014b).
-On average, 77% of Florida Brazilian peppertrees are susceptible to attack by Calophya latiforceps Burckhardt.
+On average, 77% of Florida Brazilian peppertrees are susceptible to attack by Calophya latiforceps.

 Brazilian peppertree is a perennial woody plant native to Brazil, Argentina, and Paraguay that has become one of the most invasive upland weeds in Florida (Cuda et al. 2006).
 Originally introduced to Florida in the 1840s as an ornamental (Mack 1991), it escaped cultivation in the 1950s (Morton 1978, Austin and Smith 1998), and invaded disturbed sites, natural communities, and environmentally sensitive areas such as the Everglades National Park (Ewel et al.1982).
 In central and south Florida, Brazilian peppertree occupies more than 2,833 km2 (Cuda et al. 2006, Manrique et al. 2013), and outcompetes native species by exhibiting fast growth, prolific seed production, and vigorous resprouting.

 Brazilian peppertree tolerates a wide range of growing conditions including high salinity, moisture, and shade (Ewel 1979; Ewe and Sternberg 2005, 2007).
-In FY 2015–2016, the South Florida Water Management District spent over $2.6 million controlling Brazilian peppertree on district lands (Rodgers et al. 2017).
+The state of Florida spends, on average, $2.5 million annually to control this plant on state conservation lands (Hiatt et al. 2019).
 Because of its severe environmental impacts, Brazilian peppertree is listed as a prohibited plant in Florida (UF/IFAS Assessment).

-Calophya latiforceps Burckhardt is highly host specific, and is capable of decreasing photosynthesis, inhibiting growth and inducing leaf abscission (Prade et al. 2016).
+Calophya latiforceps is highly host specific, and is capable of decreasing photosynthesis, inhibiting growth and inducing leaf abscission (Prade et al. 2016).
 Nymphal feeding habits are detrimental to the plant whereas the damage by the adults is insignificant.
 Injury to the plant results from the injection of toxic saliva, which causes toxemia in the host.
 Psyllid damage may be localized and/or systemic and may manifest as necrosis, leaf rolling and changes in leaf color, withering, and gall formation (Hodkinson 1974).
-Calophya latiforceps Burckhardt was recommended for release in Florida for biological control of Brazilian peppertree in April 2016.
+Calophya latiforceps was recommended for release in Florida for biological control of Brazilian peppertree in April 2016 and release permits were issued in 2019.
+Releases of this insect were delayed by the COVID-19 pandemic and will likely begin in 2022.
 If the insect establishes in Florida post-release, it will contribute to the sustainable management of Brazilian peppertree, while posing minimal risk to non-target species.

 We appreciate the contributions and editorial comments by Dr. Rodrigo Diaz, Department of Entomology, Louisiana State University, Baton Rouge, LA, and Dr. Daniel Burckhardt, Naturhistorisches Museum, Augustinergasse 2, Basel, CH-4001, Switzerland.